gradio-app/gradio/guides/02_building_interfaces/05_four_kinds_of_interfaces.md

 ## Output-only demos

 What about demos that only contain outputs?
 In order to build such a demo, you simply set the value of the `inputs` parameter in `Interface()` to `None`.
-Here's an example:
+Here's an example demo of a mock image generation model:

 $code_fake_gan_no_input
 $demo_fake_gan_no_input

 ## Input-only demos

+Similarly, to create a demo that only contains inputs, set the value of `outputs` parameter in `Interface()` to be `None`.
+Here's an example demo that saves any uploaded image to disk:

+$code_save_file_no_output
+$demo_save_file_no_output

 ## Unified demos